areas of expertise

 At UNC Charlotte, Rose moved the 49ers from the Sun Belt Conference, and ultimately to Conference USA.
 She led fundraising efforts for various new athletic facilities, including the Student Activity Center, the Academic Training Center, the Track and Field Center, and the Fieldhouse.
 In 2012, the Fieldhouse was named in her honor.

 Rose served from 2000 to 2004 on the NCAA Division I Men’s Basketball Committee, the first woman to serve on the Committee, and served as president of the NACDA from 2003 to 2004.

-In 2001, Rose received the NACDA Southeast Region Athletic Director of the Year Award.
-This past winter, she was inducted into the Winthrop Athletics Hall of Fame.
+She is the recipient of numerous awards.
+In 2001, she received the NACDA Southeast Region Athletic Director of the Year Award.
+Most recently, Rose was selected for Conference USA’s 2020 Hall of Fame.

-Rose graduated with her B.S. degree in physical education in 1974 from Winthrop University, where she lettered in basketball.
-She received her Master's in physical education from Tennessee in 1975.
-At the University of Tennessee, Rose was an assistant basketball coach under Pat Summitt.
+Rose graduated with a Bachelor of Science in physical education in 1974 from Winthrop University, and a master’s in physical education from University of Tennessee in 1975, where she was an assistant basketball coach under Pat Summitt.